azizjalelb/icmdocs/enghub/ACE_DRI/RegionCustomerTimeChanges.md

 ## Step One: Filtering

-1. Adjust the time range to fit the criteria by selecting *Custom Time Range*.
+1. Adjust the time range to fit the criteria by selecting *Custom Time Range*

     ![alt text](media/ACE_02_a.png)